What is Pilates?

 Why should I choose Loudoun Pilates?

 At Loudoun Pilates, we are not just teachers; we are students of Pilates.
 We are continually striving to deepen our own education in order to provide the highest quality of Pilates instruction available.
 In addition to impeccable training, our teachers offer diverse backgrounds and an incredible depth of understanding about human movement.
 We go beyond simply ‘teaching exercises’ to teaching our clients how to understand their own bodies and movement patterns.
+Additionally, our small class sizes ensure that you will receive the attention and corrections your body needs!

 What is the difference between yoga and Pilates?